-Fuel injection is an electronic system which injects fuel into an engine to burn.
+Fuel injection is an electronic system that injects fuel into an engine to burn.
 Nowadays, fuel injectors have become the primary fuel system in automotive engines.
-Earlier, carburetors were used in place of fuel injectors.
+In earlier vehicles, carburetors were used in place of fuel injectors.

 In simple words, fuel injectors provide a way for fuel into an engine’s combustion chambers.
 Basically, fuel injectors are an integral part of a computerized system that sprays fuel into the combustion chambers at regular intervals.